The College of New Jersey Logo

 2. Create digital documents using accessible formatting and structure:

-1. Word: Follow the instructions in the Microsoft Word Accessibility Guide.
+1. Word: Follow the instructions in the Microsoft Word Accessibility Guide (.docx).

-2. PowerPoint: Follow the instructions in the Microsoft PowerPoint Accessibility Guide.
+2. PowerPoint: Follow the instructions in the Microsoft PowerPoint Accessibility Guide (.docx).

 3. Google Docs: Follow the instructions in the Google Docs Accessibility Guide.